ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data source configuration.md

 1. Using any text editor, create a file that contains an OPC UA data source in JSON form.
     - For content structure, see [OPC UA data source example](#opc-ua-data-source-example).

 2. Update the parameters as needed.
-For a table of all available parameters, see [Parameters for OPC UA data source](#parameters-for-opc-ua-data-source).
+For a table of all available parameters, see [OPC UA data source parameters](#opc-ua-data-source-parameters).
 2. Save the file as _DataSource.config.json_.
 3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<adapterId>/DataSource/`.